Genusbiz/docs/users/reporting-on-data/report/navigate-filters-and-explore-data.md

 <td>**![IDFF43C8202A264908.IDA06DC1A2DC494D81.png](media/IDFF43C8202A264908.IDA06DC1A2DC494D81.png) Drill down** and **Drill Up**</td>

-<td><span style="FONT-WEIGHT: normal">Navigate down and up to display detail data in different levels.
+<td>Navigate down and up to display detail data in different levels.

 Note that to drill, the axis has to contain a hierarchic data source and the data source has to be published.
 To get back on the preceding level, use the back function.